 All of these things are done without our input, yet from the very beginning of our day, we are tasked with a list of achievements that will be made by us on an ongoing basis.
 No matter how we see ourselves and regardless of whether the stock market is doing well or if the 6:15 bus is on time, within one hour’s time, we have already accomplished over 7,000 achievements.
 This is our body in motion.

 Life is a continuous string of choices.
 There is no exception to this rule.
 There is no getting away from this.

 The mind is always working.
-And we all know this.
+We all know this.
 Decisions will be made.
 Mistakes will be made too.
-However, through it all, we live and we learn, we grow, and from now until our final moment, we will be achieving more than 7,000 accomplishments an hour for the rest of our lives.
+However, through it all, we live and we learn, we grow and from now until our final moment, we will be achieving more than 7,000 accomplishments an hour for the rest of our lives.